 - 1. There are areas within the development boundary that are undeveloped and have a capability of housing some 20,000 people.
 (See Map 1) - 2.
 Also, within the development boundary, there exists areas which could be redeveloped or infilled to better utilize existing services. - 3.
 Again, within the development boundary and more specifically, within the old town limits, there are decreasing populations and under utilization of public facilities such as schools. - 4.
 The most recent population projections are projecting only a moderate increase in the City's population of between 3,000 to 10,000 people over the next 20 years. - 5.
-There are activities taking place outside the development boundary (Port Wallace servicing and the Nova Scotia Housing Land Assembly) that if not controlled, may lengthen the time dramatically for proper utilization of existing services and force the City into large capital expenses that may be premature. - Policy G-1 It shall be the intention of City Council to retain a development boundary (as shown on Maps 1 and 1-A, 1c, 1d and 1e and direct future development to areas that are presently serviceable within it.
+There are activities taking place outside the development boundary (Port Wallace servicing and the Nova Scotia Housing Land Assembly) that if not controlled, may lengthen the time dramatically for proper utilization of existing services and force the City into large capital expenses that may be premature. - Policy G-1 It shall be the intention of City Council to retain a development boundary as shown on Schedule "B" (Service Requirement Map) of the Regional Subdivision By-Law (RC-Mar 5/19; E-Apr 6/19), and direct future development to areas that are presently serviceable within it.
 (As amended by By-laws C- 371, May 4, 1979, C-475, Sept.
 20, 1983, C-493, Dec.
 9, 1983 and C-494, Dec.
 9, 1993). - Policy G-2 It shall be the intention of City Council upon reviewing and/or approving any proposal to extend the development boundary to take into consideration (1) Servicing capabilities (2) Does the population or population projection warrant an extension at that time?
 (3) Will the development have an adverse effect on the utilization of existing infrastructure?
 (4) Will the development have a detrimental impact on the natural environment or social environment (existing neighbourhoods, etc.)?